 Working from home.
 I do it.
-Lots of people work from home.
+Lots of people work comfortably and productively from home.
 There are days it’s pure awesome, and there are days I want to scream.

-7 Things I love about working from home
+7 Things I love about remote working

 Yes, I get to adjust my schedule to accommodate kids’ school parties, or events, or performances.
 Sure, I get to alter the daily routine to fit in a lunch with a friend who happens to be visiting from out-of-state, too.
 It’s a pleasure knowing if my kids get sick, I don’t have to call into work to tell them I won’t be in.
 Although, let me tell you, my boss can be quite the bitch when I inform her one of the kids is sick.
 She just lets the work pile up, making it so hard for me to get back on track.
 Oh wait, that’s me!
 I’m my own boss.
 Yeah, that’s pretty cool, too.
 I am my own boss.